AIDoheeKim/AIDoheeKim.github.io/_pages/about.md

 We aim to bridge the gap between theoretical foundations and practical applications by combining mathematical modeling with data-centric approaches.

 **We are actively recruiting motivated students** who share our passion for research.
-If you are interested in joining DOLab,
+If you are interested in joining DOLab, please reach out via email with your CV and a brief statement of interest.